GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/README.md

 This folder contains code and data for an inundation PTHA for Tonga that was initially developed in November 2020.

+The codes were setup to be run on NCI's Gadi machine, and while they can certainly be adapted to run elsewhere, some parts of the code include hard-coded links to other files (e.g. the location of the ptha repository on Gadi).

 See README documentation within these folders for more information.

 * [./analysis](./analysis) - Complex post-procressing of many-scenario hydrodynamic model outputs (e.g. probabilistic inundation calculations)